audiobookshelf/audiobookshelf-api-docs/source/includes/_items.md

 Parameter | Type | Description
 --------- | ---- | -----------
-`tone` | Binary | Whether or not to use the library item's tone metadata to update it.
+`tone` | Binary | Whether to use the library item's tone metadata to update it.
 Otherwise, ffmpeg will be used. `0` for false, `1` for true.
-`forceEmbedChapters` | Binary | Whether or not to forcefully embed a book's chapters into the audio file metadata. `0` for false, `1` for true.
+`forceEmbedChapters` | Binary | Whether to forcefully embed a book's chapters into the audio file metadata. `0` for false, `1` for true.

 ### Response